BOAT BUILDING CLASS

 In the class, we will look at important skills like lofting, spiling, making patterns, planking, setting up a strongback, and cutting joinery.
 It’s a rare opportunity to participate in the process of making a classic boat from start to finish.

-The boat will be constructed in the clinker style.
+The boat will be classically constructed in the clinker style.
 Basic skills like sharpening and milling lumber will be covered.
-While no woodworking experience is strictly required, it is highly recommended.
+While no woodworking experience is required, it is definitely recommended.

-The history of the New England Banks Dory dates back 150 years or more.
+History of the Dory dates back 150 years or more.
 The Banks Dory was traditionally used as a fishing boat.
 It is a small (one or two person) vessel, which has simple and efficient construction.
 Lapstrake refers to the style of overlapped planking, which will be used to construct this boat.

-In the 1880s, places like Massachusetts, Maine, and New Hampshire were producing fleets of Banks Dories for the fishermen of New England.
+In the 1880s, places like Massachusetts, Maine, New Hampshire were producing the Banks Dory heavily.
+They were built for the fishermen of New England.

-Banks Dories are built to carry heavy loads and are excellent for rowing in fresh or salt water.
+Banks Dories are built to carry heavy loads and is an excellent rowing boat in fresh or salt water.

 Manayunk Timber will provide all materials necessary to build the boat at our woodyard.
 There will be a materials fee in addition to the total tuition.